Franck1333/TravelKit_RPI/README.md

 ### Prerequisites

-To use the project , you will need some Hardware:
+To use the project , you will need some Hardware :

 ```
-A Raspberry Pi
+A Raspberry Pi (Version 3 is better)
 A USB G.P.S (Ublox-7) -->  http://amzn.eu/aG9vR3t
 A Micro S.D card (8 Gb Minimum)
 A screen (Diplayotron 3000 or other Displays)